Adam-Cole/Adam-Cole/README.md

 ## Socialogical Impact of Tech Directed Reading

-For my own curiosity, I’m currently following along with a friend's directed reading to research and study the socialogical impact of technology in the modern age.
+For my own curiosity and intellectual growth, I’m currently following along with a friend's directed reading to research and study the socialogical impact of technology in the modern age.
 Reading list includes: The Chaos Machine (CURRENT, >50% done), Enshittification by Cory Doctorow (FINISHED), Artificial Unintelligence by Meredith Broussard (FINISHED), Coders by Clive Thompson (FINISHED), How To Do Nothing by Jenny Odell (Not started), and Digital Exhaustion by Paul Leonardi (Not started).

 ## Character Database Using Unfamiliar Tech

-I'm also in the early stages of creating a database of characters I love from various media using technology I'm not familiar with like Ruby on Rails, React, Tailwind, and hybrid databases (document and relational) to get more familiar with these systems and technologies.
+For my own technological growth, I'm also in the early stages of creating a database of characters I love from various media using technology I'm not familiar with like Ruby on Rails, React, Tailwind, and hybrid databases (document and relational) to get more familiar with these systems and technologies.

 ## 🚀 Featured Projects
 - 🧊 → 💎 **ELT and Data Mining** - Python